lsst-sqre/gafaelfawr/README.rst

 For full documentation, see `gafaelfawr.lsst.io <https://gafaelfawr.lsst.io/>`__.

 Gafaelfawr is named for Glewlwyd Gafaelfawr, the knight who challenges King Arthur in *Pa gur yv y porthaur?* and, in later stories, is a member of his court and acts as gatekeeper.
-Gafaelfawr is pronounced (very roughly) gah-VILE-fahwr.
+Gafaelfawr is pronounced (very roughly) gah-VILE-vahwr.
 (If you speak Welsh and can provide a better pronunciation guide, please open an issue!)

 .. |Build| image:: https://github.com/lsst-sqre/gafaelfawr/workflows/CI/badge.svg